 For example, if you sometimes publish posts with video content - you might want your theme to adapt and get rid of the sidebar for these posts, to give more space for an embedded video to fill the screen.

-Here, the theme would assign the post publicly displayed tag of News - but it would also keep a private record of the post being tagged with #video.
+Here, the theme would assign the post publicly displayed tag of News - but it would also keep a private record of the post being tagged with #video, which can then be used to apply special styling via your theme.